tjv4947/GettingAndCleaningDataClassProject/README.md

 >> *Data Columns*:
->>  The original raw data has 561 columns.
-We are interested in only the data columns which are >> >>  either mean or std columns.
-The other columns were removed from data frame before aggregated
+>>  The original raw data set contained a total of 561 columns.
+We are interested in only the
+>>  data columns which are either *mean* or *std* columns.
+The other columns were removed
->>  and written to the tidy dataset.
-See the code book for the complete column list of the tidy
+>>  from data frame before aggregated and written to the tidy dataset.

+>> See the code book for the complete column list of the tidy dataset
->>  dataset

 ___